-- 6. The AMF shall send a Security Mode Command (SMC) to the UE in order to activate NAS security associated with NAS connection identifier "0x02".
+- 6. The AMF shall send a Security Mode Command (SMC) to the UE (5G-RG) in order to activate NAS security associated with NAS connection identifier "0x02".
 This message is first sent to W-AGF (within an N2 message).
 If EAP-AKA' is used for authentication, the AMF shall encapsulate the EAP-Success received from AUSF within the SMC message. - 7.
-The W-AGF shall forward the NAS SMC to 5G-RG within an EAP-Request/5G-NAS packet. - 8.
+The W-AGF shall forward the NAS SMC to 5G-RG. - 8.
 The W-AGF shall forward the NAS packet containing NAS SMC Complete to the AMF over the N2 interface. - 9.
-The AMF upon reception of the NAS SMC Complete from the UE or upon success of integrity protection verification, initiates the NGAP procedure to set up the AN context.
-AMF shall compute the W-AGF key, KWAGF that is an equvilant to key KN3IWF, using the uplink NAS COUNT associated with NAS connection identifier "0x02" as defined in Annex A.9. - 10.
+The AMF upon reception of the NAS SMC Complete from the UE (5G-RG) or upon success of integrity protection verification, initiates the NGAP procedure to set up the AN context.
+AMF shall compute the W-AGF key, K{WAGF} that is an equivalent to key K{N3IWF} , using the uplink NAS COUNT associated with NAS connection identifier "0x02" as defined in Annex A.9. - 10.
 Upon receiving NAS Security Mode Complete, the AMF shall send an N2 Initial Context Setup Request message to the W-AGF.
-The message contains the K{WAGF}. - NOTE: Whether the key K{WAGF} is used by the 5G-RG and W-AGF is out of the scope of 3GPP. - 11.
-W-AGF shall send an EAP-Success/EAP-5G to the 5G-RG upon reception of the NGAP Initial Context Setup Request message.
-This completes the EAP-5G session and no further EAP-5G packets are exchanged. - 12.
+The message contains the K{WAGF}. - NOTE: Whether the key K{WAGF} is used by the 5G-RG and W-AGF is out of the scope of 3GPP. - 11. (void) - 12.
 Upon receiving the NAS Registration Accept message from the AMF, the W-AGF shall forward it to the 5G-RG over the established W-CP.
 All further NAS messages between the UE and the W-AGF shall be sent over the established W-CP.